 Tibial Plateau Leveling Osteotomy (TPLO)

-The TPLO procedure is a dynamic procedure and stabilizes the knee by leveling the tibial plateau.
+The TPLO procedure is a dynamic procedure and stabilizes the knee by levelling the tibial plateau.
 The surgeon will measure the tibial plateau angle (slope) from X Rays and accurately and precisely determine the amount of rotation that is needed to reduce the angle to between 5 and 8 degrees.
 The basis of the TPLO procedure is that the surgeon will make a curved cut (Osteotomy) in the tibia and rotate the segment so that the load-bearing surface of the tibia is between 5 to 8 degrees.
 A plate and screws is then applied to hold the tibia in this position and allow for the bone to heal.
 Recovery time following the TPLO procedure is approximately 2 to 3 months.
 Following TPLO surgery, patients use the limb and are more comfortable much sooner than following the Extracapsular Stabilization.
-Additionally, studies show that there is less arthritic development long term following the TPLO verses the Extracapsular Stabilization (Lazar T, Vet Surg, 2005).
+Additionally, studies show that there is less arthritic development long-term following the TPLO verses the Extracapsular Stabilization (Lazar T, Vet Surg, 2005).

 Surgical correction is the only way to resolve a Luxating Patella.
 Corrective surgical techniques such as sulcoplasty, osteotomy, and desmotomy will be needed to realign the quadriceps mechanism and counteract the muscular forces pulling the patella in the wrong direction.
 Correction is possible in approximately 95% of cases.